5 Ways to Share Peacefulness With Your Child

 Additional Reading: How to End Power Struggles With Kids

 You want to add peace to the world by teaching your child about caring for others.
 You also want to bring peacefulness into your home.
+These two goals can work together.

 To add clarity and mindfulness to your home, try this idea: whenever you get something new, give something comparable away.